petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-customizing-liferay-dxp/customizing-claritys-front-end.md

 ## Conclusion

 Congratulations!
-You have modified, deployed, and created your own frontend client extensions to change Clarity's appearance.
-Next, we'll dive into objects and how you can use them together with client extensions to customize Liferay even further.
+You have created, modified, and deployed your own frontend client extensions.
+Next, we'll explore objects and how you can use them with client extensions to build custom solutions.

 Next Up: [Building Custom Solutions with Objects](./building-custom-solutions-with-objects.md)